elastic/beats/x-pack/filebeat/module/envoyproxy/README.md

 ## Deployment Scenario #1: envoy native deployment

-Make sure to update envoy configuration to enable log plugin.
 This module assumes that envoy log entries will be written to /var/log/envoy.log.
 Should it be not the case, please point the module log path to the path of the log file.

 Update filebeat.yml to point to Elasticsearch and Kibana.
 Setup Filebeat.